« Previous Page

 treating advanced prostate cancer that has grown beyond the prostate but not

-into lymph nodes or bones, external-beam radiation combined with hormone drugs can
+into lymph nodes or bones, external-beam radiation combined with hormone therapy can

 work better than surgery.
 This treatment often results in controlling cancer